derryl0925/cse15l-lab-reports/lab4.md

 ---
 # **Step 9, Commit and Push changes to Github**
-In order to commit and push our changes to our Github, we will type first `git commit filename`. this brings us to a screen where we can use vim commands ("i" for insert mode) to type a commit message)
+In order to commit and push our changes to our Github, we will type first `git commit filename`.
+This brings us to a screen where we can use vim commands ("i" for insert mode) to type a commit message).

 ![Image](gitCommitListExamples.png)